University of Kentucky Rosenberg College of Law

 The University of Kentucky J. David Rosenberg College of Law, also known as UK Rosenberg College of Law, is the law school of the University of Kentucky located in Lexington, Kentucky.
 Founded initially from a law program at Transylvania University in 1799, the law program at UK began operations in 1908; it was one of the nation's first public law schools.
 In 1913, the college became the first in the nation to institute a trial practice program, and is host to the tenth-oldest student-run law review publication in the United States.
-The dean of the College of Law is Mary J. Davis, who happens to be the first woman dean of the Rosenberg College of Law.

 According to UK Law's official disclosures to the American Bar Association, nearly 86% of the Class of 2020 successfully obtained full-time, long-term, JD-required employment nine months after graduation, excluding solo practitioners.
 Per U.S. News & World Report, UK Law is the 67th best law school among all public and private universities in the nation, and the highest-ranked law school in the Commonwealth of Kentucky.

 The University of Kentucky pass rate for the July 2021 Kentucky Bar Exam was 83%, 11% higher than the overall Kentucky pass rate.
 For first-time takers the pass rate was 83%, 6% higher than the overall first-time taker pass rate in Kentucky.

 Academics

 The Rosenberg College of Law offers a three-year, full-time program leading to a Juris Doctor (J.D.) degree.
 Students in addition can choose to pursue their J.D. in conjunction with another graduate degree, such as a master's degree.
-The College offers a dual degree program that includes many different fields of study that includes: JD-MA, JD-MBA, JD/MHA (Master of Health Administration), and JD-MPA.
+The college offers a dual degree program that includes many different fields of study that includes: JD-MA, JD-MBA, JD/MHA (Master of Health Administration), and JD-MPA.

-Required first-year courses for 1L's are Torts, Criminal law, Contracts, legal research and writing, constitutional law, civil procedure, and property.
-All first-year students are required to complete the historic 1L Oral argument at the conclusion of their first year in their Legal Writing course acting as a hallmark event in each students legal career and their very first oral argument.
+Required first-year courses for 1Ls are torts, criminal law, contracts, legal research and writing, constitutional law, civil procedure, and property.
+All first-year students are required to complete the historic 1L oral argument at the conclusion of their first year in their Legal Writing course acting as a hallmark event in each students legal career and their very first oral argument.